andyngh/noHiC/README.md

 `step_4_done.txt`: step completion marker

+>[!NOTE]
-**Note 1:** If any step of `nohic-clean` fails, you can resume the sub-script using the same command with the additional `--resume` flag after fixing the errors and deleting all files in the subdirectory of the previously failed step.
+>If any step of `nohic-clean` fails, you can resume the sub-script using the same command with the additional `--resume` flag after fixing the errors and deleting all files in the subdirectory of the previously failed step.

+>[!NOTE]
-**Note 2:** In all noHiC sub-scripts, you can create a `step_*_done.txt` step completion marker containing the word “ok” to deliberately skip a mandatory step, though we do not guarantee that the sub-scripts are executed properly in this case.
+>In all noHiC sub-scripts, you can create a `step_*_done.txt` step completion marker containing the word “ok” to deliberately skip a mandatory step, though we do not guarantee that the sub-scripts are executed properly in this case.

 To prepare the clean contigs for scaffolding, we exclude contigs shorter than 100 kb (as described in [this paper](https://doi.org/10.1038/s41586-023-06062-z)).